TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 However, most turbines are designed to operate in a range of wind speeds, so they can still generate some power even when the wind is light.

 However, it might not be for everyone.
-The upfront cost can be high, and there is some level of maintenance and ongoing cost involved.
+The upfront cost can be high, and there is some level of maintenance and ongoing costs involved.

 Before deciding if a home wind turbine is right for you, ask yourself the following questions:

-It’s worth bearing in mind that the home wind turbine market is relatively new (especially when compared to solar panels), and technology is progressing all the time.
+It’s worth bearing in mind that the domestic wind turbine market is relatively new (especially when compared to solar panels), and technology is progressing all the time.

 If you’re new to all this and fancy dipping your toe in the water, I’d recommend starting with a small wind turbine and seeing how you get on.